github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

          pack: codeql/go-all
          extensible: summaryModel
        data:
-         - ["slices", "", True, "Concat", "", "", "Argument[0].ArrayElement.ArrayElement", "ReturnValue.ArrayElement", "value", "manual"]
+         - ["slices", "", False, "Concat", "", "", "Argument[0].ArrayElement.ArrayElement", "ReturnValue.ArrayElement", "value", "manual"]

 Since we are adding flow through a method, we need to add tuples to the ``summaryModel`` extensible predicate.
-Each tuple defines flow from one argument to the return value.
-The first row defines flow from the arguments (``a`` and ``b`` in the example) to the return value (``c`` in the example) and the second row defines flow from the second argument (``sep`` in the example) to the return value (``t`` in the example).
+The first row defines flow from the arguments (``a`` and ``b`` in the example) to the return value (``c`` in the example).

 The first five values identify the function to be modeled as a summary.
-These are the same for both of the rows above as we are adding two summaries for the same method.

 - The first value ``slices`` is the package name.
 - The second value ``""`` is left blank, since the function is not a method of a type.
 - The third value ``False`` is a flag that indicates whether or not the sink also applies to subtypes.
 This has no effect for non-method functions.
 - The fourth value ``Max`` is the function name.
-- The fifth value ``""`` is left blank, since specifying the signature is optional and Go does not allow multiple signature overloads for the same function.
+- The fifth value ``""`` is the input type signature.
+For Go it should always be an empty string.
+It is needed for other languages where multiple functions may have the same name and they need to be distinguished by the number and types of the arguments.

 The sixth value should be left empty and is out of scope for this documentation.
 The remaining values are used to define the ``access path``, the ``kind``, and the ``provenance`` (origin) of the summary.

-- The seventh value is the access path to the input (where data flows from). ``Argument[0]`` is the access path to the first argument.
+- The seventh value is the access path to the input (where data flows from). ``Argument[0].ArrayElement.ArrayElement`` is the access path to the array elements of the array elements of the first argument.
+Note that a variadic parameter of type `...T` is treated as if it has type `[]T` and arguments corresponding to the variadic parameter are accessed as elements of this slice.
-- The eighth value ``ReturnValue`` is the access path to the output (where data flows to), in this case ``ReturnValue``, which means that the input flows to the return value.
+- The eighth value ``ReturnValue.ArrayElement`` is the access path to the output (where data flows to), in this case ``ReturnValue.ArrayElement``, which means that the input flows to the array elements of the return value.
 - The ninth value ``value`` is the kind of the flow. ``value`` flow indicates an entire value is moved, ``taint`` means that taint is propagated through the call.
 - The tenth value ``manual`` is the provenance of the summary, which is used to identify the origin of the summary.